Old Yishuv: Food

 In the 1870s, meat was rare and eaten on Shabbat and festivals, but became more available towards the end of the 19th century; however, chicken remained a luxury item.
 Meat was primarily beef, but goat and lamb were eaten, particularly in the spring.
 Almost every part of the animal was used.
 Fresh fish was a rare and expensive food in Jerusalem, particularly in the winter.
 Salted cod was soaked and then prepared for both weekdays and Sabbath meals.
 Sephardim also had a preference for fish called gratto and for sardines.
-Another fish that was available was bouri (grey mullet.
+Another fish that was available was bouri (grey mullet).

 Even until the end of the 19th century, both Ashkenazim and Sephardim in Jerusalem stored large quantities of foodstuffs for the winter.
 In Sephardi households, these included rice, flour, lentils, beans, olives and cheese.
 Ashkenazim stored wine, spirits, olives, sesame oil and wheat.
 At the end of the summer, large quantities of eggs were packed in slaked lime for the winter.
 Most Sephardic and Ashkenazi families would also buy large quantities of grapes to make wine.
-Olives were also pickled and Sephardim pickled eggplants, too.
+Olives and eggplants were pickled for preservation.